• Skip to primary navigation

 I was lucky to live in a pre-war apartment building on the Upper West Side for many years and can attest to never hearing a thing above, below, or side to side.

 Below is a mini-guide to a few notable Upper West Side buildings that illustrate this classic architectural style…along with some fascinating history.
+You can also choose to stroll the neighborhood on a private guided Upper West Side tour.

 The Ansonia, located on Broadway between W.73rd & W.74th Streets, was completed in 1904 and originally built to serve as a residential hotel.
 The Gothic design and decorative ornaments make it impossible to walk by without stopping to admire its beauty.